bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 2: 00:35:21

-Right, because sometimes when you're doing greedy things, you, so a very crude example would be, I can fit two kilos into my knapsack.
+Right, because sometimes when you're doing greedy things, so a very crude example would be, I can fit two kilos into my knapsack.
 And thanks for everybody who giggled because they know what's the knapsack problem.
 So you can put two kilos in your knapsack and you want to put as many items as you want.
 You have one item who weights a kilo and a half and two items that weight one kilo.